Schiehallion experiment: Surveying

 The work of the surveying team was greatly hampered by the inclemency of the weather, and it took until 1776 to complete the task.
 To find the volume of the mountain, it was necessary to divide it into a set of vertical prisms and compute the volume of each.
 The triangulation task falling to Charles Hutton was considerable: the surveyors had obtained thousands of bearing angles to more than a thousand points around the mountain.
 Moreover, the vertices of his prisms did not always conveniently coincide with the surveyed heights.
 To make sense of all his data, he hit upon the idea of interpolating a series of lines at set intervals between his measured values, marking points of equal height.
 In doing so, not only could he easily determine the heights of his prisms, but from the swirl of the lines one could get an instant impression of the form of the terrain.
-Hutton thus used contour lines, which became in common use since for depicting cartographic relief.
+Hutton thus used contour lines, which later became commonly used for depicting cartographic relief.